How it started

 These animals have two-color, or dichromatic vision.
 Like dogs, they have two color receptors for blue and yellow.
 We have three, red, green and blue.
 They might see color like a color-blind person.
 But, I wonder, are prey animals capable of seeing green?
 Why not? green is the color of their food and green is everywhere.
 Why wouldn’t they be able to see vivid shades of green.
 Colors are created in the brain so perhaps they see things wildly different from what scientific studies have concluded.
 But, I’m only speculating.
 It is true that they have a more limited color perception than us, but they have other visual gifts we don’t have.
 They see ultraviolet light and they see much better in the dark.
 They have huge eyes used to pick up the slightest movement.

-They see what we cannot even imagine
+birds can see what we cannot even imagine

 Series 3: Birds